qruto/laravel-wave/README.md

 ## Installation

-Currently requires `redis`.
+Working with `redis` broadcasting driver.

-You can install the package via composer:
+You can install packages to server and client sides via composer with npm:

 ```bash
 composer require qruto/laravel-wave